Koustav-Dey/Tic-Tak-Toe/README.md

 # Tic-Tak-Toe
-A simple Buildup With Numpy
+A simple Game Buildup With Numpy